Dhamma-Sobhana/gong/README.md

 Name of the device, used for identification.

 ## ZONES (player)
-Array of zones the player handles.
+Comma separated list of zones the player handles.

 ## MORNING_TIME (server)
 Time in format `hh:mm`.

 If server recieves an *activated* message from a remote before this time, only play in zone **student-accommodation**.

+## DEVICES (server)
+Comma separated list of devices that should be online.
+Used to check status of devices.

 # Development